Updated: Mar 4

 But there were more versions of the gun's location.
 Nigel Turner and Anthony Summers claimed to have proof the revolver was found “by the TSBD.”
 The proof apparently came from a source they could not identify.
 Another anonymous source of information seems to be the standard operating procedure of all aspects of the JFK assassination investigation.

 So, like the wallet that was found in three locations, (at the Tippit murder site, in Oswald's pocket at the theater, and on the dresser in Marina's room at Ruth Paine's house), the 2nd revolver, the one in the paper sack, was also transient.
-It appeared “by the TSBD”, behind the fence on the grassy knoll, in the immediate vicinity of the assassination site, at the corner of Ross and Lamarr streets, and half a block west of the TSBD building.”
+It appeared “by the TSBD”, behind the fence on the grassy knoll, in the immediate vicinity of the assassination site, at the corner of Ross and Lamarr streets, and half a block north of the TSBD building.”